 ©️Arnaud Provent

 Praised as “an artist with an already expanding reputation and great future” (The Well-Tempered Ear), cellist Andrew Briggs performs on an international scale.
-Recent solo and chamber music performances include the Bridging Arts Music Festival (Nürmberg, DL); the Fontainebleau Festival (FR); Opus 16 Concert Series (NL); Festival de Radio France (Montpellier, FR); with upcoming performances at Festival International aux Garrotxes (FR) and in Paris.
+Recent solo and chamber music performances include the Bridging Arts Music Festival (Nürmberg, DL); the Fontainebleau Festival (FR); Opus 16 Concert Series (NL); Festival de Radio France (Montpellier, FR); with upcoming performances at Cannon Beach Music Festival (USA) and in Paris.

 Contact Andrew for more info.

-A dedicated performer of all eras of music, Andrew plays music from Baroque to contemporary.
-Studying Baroque cello with Phoebe Carrai at the Juilliard School, he performed with the Madison Bach Musicians and as a continuo cellist for UW-Madison’s opera production of Mozart’s Le Nozze di Figaro.
-Andrew also enjoys playing music of contemporary composers, performing contemporary chamber recitals for the Bridging Arts Festival (Nurmberg, DL), and with the FOCUS!
-Contemporary Music Festival, ChamberFest, and with Axiom Ensemble of the Juilliard School.
+A dedicated performer of music of all eras, Andrew plays repertoire from Baroque to contemporary.
+Studying Baroque cello with Phoebe Carrai at The Juilliard School, he performed with the Madison Bach Musicians and as a continuo cellist for UW-Madison’s opera production of Mozart’s Le Nozze di Figaro.
+Andrew also enjoys performing contemporary music, appearing in chamber recitals for the Bridging Arts Festival (Nuremberg, Germany), the FOCUS!
+Contemporary Music Festival, ChamberFest, and with the Axiom Ensemble of The Juilliard School.

-Past season highlights include Bachianas Brasileiras No. 5 at the Festival Radio France (Montpellier, FR); solo and chamber recitals at the Fontainebleau Festival (France); chamber performances with the Ensemble Calliopé (France); performances of the Dvořák Cello Concerto with the Middleton Community, Longmont, and University of Colorado Orchestras; solo cellist of the Orchestre Symphonique de Bretagne and the Juilliard Chamber Orchestra; Carnegie Hall concerts with the New York String Orchestra Seminar, chamber music performances with Royal Concertgebouw Orchestra principal cellist Gregor Horsch.
+Past season highlights include Bachianas Brasileiras No. 5 at the Festival Radio France (Montpellier, France); solo and chamber recitals at the Festival de Fontainebleau; chamber performances with Ensemble Calliopé; and performances of the Dvořák Cello Concerto, La Forêt silencieuse, and Rondo with several orchestras.
+He has appeared as solo cellist of the Orchestre Symphonique de Bretagne and the Juilliard Chamber Orchestra, performed at Carnegie Hall with the New York String Orchestra Seminar, and appeared as a soloist in the Rising Stars series of the Aspen Music Festival.
+As a chamber musician he has also performed alongside Gregor Horsch, principal cellist of the Royal Concertgebouw Orchestra.

 Andrew balances his performance career with teaching.
-As an educator, he was involved with the Juilliard School’s Educational Outreach Department: performing outreach concerts as a Gluck Community Service Fellow, and teaching at the Harlem School for the Arts as an Arts Enrichment Fellow.
-He also taught in the classroom at Juilliard as an Ear Training Teaching Fellow while being a mentor for the Juilliard Pre-College String Ensemble.
-In 2016 - 2017, Andrew joined the faculty at the University of Wisconsin – Oshkosh as instructor of cello and music business, and performed with the Elmwood String Trio as Artist in Residence.
-He has since gone on to teach at conservatories in and around Paris, as well as create his own private studio on a global scale.
+As an educator, he was involved with The Juilliard School’s Educational Outreach Department, performing outreach concerts as a Gluck Community Service Fellow and teaching at the Harlem School for the Arts as an Arts Enrichment Fellow.
+He also taught in the classroom at Juilliard as an Ear Training Teaching Fellow while serving as a mentor for the Juilliard Pre-College String Ensemble.
+In 2016–2017 Andrew joined the faculty of the University of Wisconsin–Oshkosh as instructor of cello and music business, and performed with the Elmwood String Trio as Artist in Residence.
+He has since gone on to teach at conservatories in and around Paris while maintaining a private studio.

 Contact Andrew for more info.